Slax on CD/DVD

 disc image.
 In Windows 7 for example, just right-click the

-ISO file and select Burn disc image
+ISO file and select Burn disc image from the context menu.

 On older windowses, you'll need some special software for